Rhodes Scholarship

 Resources for applicants

-Applicants may apply for multiple scholarship awards simultaneously, including the Rhodes, Marshall, and Mitchell Scholarships.
+Applicants may apply for multiple scholarship awards simultaneously, including the Rhodes, Marshall, and Gates Cambridge Scholarships.
 However, pay careful attention to differences in guidelines for personal statements.